oskargirardin/CRP_GDPR_datasets/README.md

 * time_column: orders the observations for each sequence, should be a numeric or a datetime format
 * datetime_format: in what format is the date?
 For example '%Y-%m-%d %H:%M:%S'.

+#### TSGenerator

+A class that can generate synthetic time series using the PARSynthesizer method available in the Synthetic Data Vault.

+    generator = TSGenerator(df, metadata, method='PAR', verbose=False, cuda=False)

+Attributes:
+* df: the dataframe, which for the PARSynthesizer should be in long format, which can be achieved with the DataProcessor.
+* metadata: the metadata corresponding to the long dataframe
+* method: the method with which to generate time series
+* verbose: whether to print training progress
+* cuda: whether a GPU is available

+Methods:

+**1. train(n_epochs = 100)**

+    generator.train()

+This function will train the generator on the data passed to the constructor.

+Attributes:
+* n_epochs: the number of epochs to train for

+**2. sample(n_samples = 10, sequence_length = None)**

+    generator.sample()

+This function will sample a given amount of sequences

+Attributes:
+* n_samples: the number of sequences to generate
+* sequence_length: the length of each sequence

+#### TSSimilarityCheck

+A class that will check the similarity for the time series

+    sim_checker = TSSimilarityCheck(df_real, df_synth, metadata)

+Attributes:
+* df_real: the real time series (long format)
+* df_synthetic: the synthetic time series (long format)
+* metadata: the metadata for the real data

+Methods:

+**1. compute_distance_matrix()**

+    sim_checker.compute_distance_matrix()

+Computes a matrix of dynamic time warping distances between each real and synthetic time series.

+**2. get_mean_nn_distances()**

+    sim_checker.get_mean_nn_distances()

+Get the mean DTW distance for all closest pairs

+**3. plot_nearest_neighbours(sequence_column = "variable", value_column = "value", time_column = "time", **fig_kw))**

+    sim_checker.plot_nearest_neighbours()

+Function that plots the nearest (synthetic) time series for every real time series.

+Attributes:

+* sequence_column: column that identifies different sequences
+* value_column: column that contains the values of the time series
+* time_column: column that identifies the time point

+**** Usage

+An example usage can be found in the UserGuide and in the main.py file in the TimeSeriesGeneration folder.
+The TsRequirements.txt contains the packages that should be installed.